Athenian-Computer-Science/file-practice-assignment-template/README.md

 # File Practice

 ## Problem Description
 In this exercise, you will create a text file and save it in this repo.
-Then, write aprogram that reads the file and prints it 3 times:
+Then, write a program that reads the file and prints it 3 times:
 1) Print the contents once by reading the entire file at once
 2) Print the contents by looping over the file object